seiji/squirrel/README.md

 # Squirrel

-SQLite client using ncurses.
+SQLite client command line

 ## Installation

-Add this line to your application's Gemfile:

-    gem 'squirrel'
+Checkout this project:

+    hub clone seiji/squirrel

 And then execute:

     $ bundle

-Or install it yourself as:

-    $ gem install squirrel

 ## Usage

-TODO: Write usage instructions here
+Execute this script

+    squirrel /path/to/your.sqlite

+Or

+    bundle exec bin/squirrel /path/to/your.sqlite

 ## Contributing